 Anyway, now that I’m done with the series, I’ve no excuse not to post my review.
 Can I just say ”it’s a great trilogy, go read it!” and be done with it?
 No?
-Ok…hmmm….The Fifth Season won the Hugo Award for best novel in 2016, and The Obelisk Gate also won the Hugo Award for the best novel in 2017, and The Stone Sky will most likely win N.K.
+Ok…hmmm….The Fifth Season won the Hugo Award for best novel in 2016, The Obelisk Gate also won the Hugo Award for the best novel in 2017, and The Stone Sky will most likely win N.K.
 Jemisin her third consecutive Hugo Award.
 Not convinced yet?
-Fine, here are some details on why it’s a great trilogy and why you should totally drop what you’re reading right now to start on it…
+Fine, here are some details on why it’s a great trilogy and why you should totally drop what you’re reading right now to read it.

 “What is it that you want?”

 “Only to be with you,” I say.

 …”Because that is how one survives eternity,”…”or even a few years.
 Friends.
 Family.
 Moving with them.
 Moving forward.”